mbauny/blog/README.md

 # Meet the engineer

-## :wave: Matthieu Bauny's page
+## :house: Matthieu Bauny's page

 Hi, welcome to my homepage.

 I blog a little and my latest posts can be found bellow.
 You can also read a little more about me [here](./pages/about.md "About").

-Cheers.
+Cheers :metal:

 ## :new: Latest posts